-Abstract 4 List of Abbreviations 7 Acknowledgements 11 The Creation According to John D. Rockefeller 13 Research Goals and Outcomes 14 The Need for the Research 15 Overview of the Research 17 PART ONE: GENERAL INTRODUCTION, HISTORICAL BACKGROU AND METHODOLOGICAL APPROACH Chapter 1: General Introduction Section I: Situating the discussion on the survival of indigenous peoples affected the oil industry in Ecuador and Peru.
-Celebrating survival Neoliberal States in Latin America: A paradise for the extractive industries Avoiding risks: Towards corporate social responsibility 38 Towards a post-oil civilisation Section II: Theoretical framework A political ecology of oil-affected communitiesLooking for justice and redress: From environmental justice to ecological debt Chapter 2: Oil Industry, Conflict and Indigenous Movements Section I: The development of the oil industry Section II: The emergence and development of the Ecuadorian and Peruvian 04 indigenous movements 79 The Peruvian case: From Inca imagery to contemporary indigenous politics The Ecuadorian case: From territorial rights to the creation of a plurinational Sta te 87 Chapter 3.
+Abstract 4 List of Abbreviations 7 Acknowledgements 11 The Creation According to John D. Rockefeller 13 Research Goals and Outcomes The Need for the Research 15 Overview of the Research 17 PART ONE: GENERAL INTRODUCTION, HISTORICAL BACKGROU AND METHODOLOGICAL APPROACH Chapter 1: General Introduction Section I: Situating the discussion on the survival of indigenous peoples affected the oil industry in Ecuador and Peru Celebrating survival Neoliberal States in Latin America: A paradise for the extractive industries 33 Avoiding risks: Towards corporate social responsibility Towards a post-oil civilisation Section II: Theoretical framework A political ecology of oil-affected communities Looking for justice and redress: From environmental justice to ecological debt Chapter 2: Oil Industry, Conflict and Indigenous Movements 64 Section I: The development of the oil industry Section II: The emergence and development of the Ecuadorian and Peruvian 70 indigenous movements The Peruvian case: From Inca imagery to contemporary indigenous politics The Ecuadorian case: From territorial rights to the creation of a plurinational Stat Chapter 3.
 Building Bridges with Amazonian Oil-Affected Communities: Participatory and Emancipatory Methodologies.
-Section I: Case studies of resistance and survival The Shipibo-Konibo People The Cofán People The Kichwas of Pastaza: The Sarayaku or Cenit People Section II: Methodology 125 Towards a common ground: Critical, indigenous and anti-oppressive approaches Access to the field and building trust Working with the survivors: 'Building Bridges' methodology Multiple methods: Researching the powerful and the survivors Analysing a vast amount of data Ethics and confidentiality PART TWO: ANALYSING THE SURVIVAL MECHANISMS OF INDIGENOUS PEOPLES AFFECTED BY THE OIL INDUSTRY 154 Chapter 4: The Strategies of The Powerful 158 Divide and win: 'Only the Indian can kill the Indian' Militarisation and violence: 'State of emergency' in oil producing areas
+Section I: Case studies of resistance and survival The Shipibo-Konibo People The Cofán People The Kichwas of Pastaza: The Sarayaku or Cenit People Section II: Methodology Towards a common ground: Critical, indigenous and anti-oppressive approaches Access to the field and building trust.
+Working with the survivors: 'Building Bridges' methodology Multiple methods: Researching the powerful and the survivors Analysing a vast amount of data Ethics and confidentiality PART TWO: ANALYSING THE SURVIVAL MECHANISMS OF INDIGENOUS PEOPLES AFFECTED BY THE OIL INDUSTRY 154 Chapter 4: The Strategies of The Powerful 158 Divide and win: 'Only the Indian can kill the Indian' Militarisation and violence: 'State of emergency' in oil producing areas

-Good neighbourhood agreements, PR strategy, and the absen in the wheel of growth'

-Developing a common discourse: The good citizen, 'children

-Exercising power: "The law is on our side"

-Understanding of the other

-Chapter 5: Survival Mechanisms of Indigenous Peoples A =

-Industry

-Direct resistance: 'There's no longer a reason to talk' prod other peoples

-awake'Using international law and creating new spaces of participat

-which authorises repression of a people for claiming its rights

-Negotiation: 'The revolutionary struggle is the struggle of alt

-Territory, self-determination and cosmovision: 'The Earth is

-Education, training and political participation: 'We have to in vestigate our own culture'

-Understanding the other

-Chapter 6: The Role of The Intermediaries

--

-Chapter 7: Relationship Model and Visions of Developme

-Clientelism: 'The goose with the golden eggs'

-Collaboration: 'Corporate citizenship or business as usual'

-Legitimization: The end of the 'Banana Republic'

-PART THREE: GENERAL CONCLUSION OF THE THAT ANNEXES

-Chapter 8: Conclusions

-Conclusions on methodology: Towards increased participation

-Conclusions on the analysis: Towards the survival of indigen

-the oil industry

-Recommendations to the powerful

-Recommendations to the survivors

-Recommendations to the intermediaries

-Directions for future research

-Towards a 'Life in Harmony' 314

-Bibliography 315

-Annexes 344

-Annex 1: Glossary

-Annex 2: Research documents

-Annex 3: Fieldwork documents

-Annex 4: Maps of the research locations

-Annex 5: Fieldwork documentary and photographs 401
+Good neighbourhood agreements, PR strategy, and the absence of the State: 'A s spoke in the wheel of growth' 170 Developing a common discourse: The good citizen, 'children, don't complain to • Exercising power: "The law is on our side" Understanding of the other 199 Chapter 5: Survival Mechanisms of Indigenous Peoples Affected by the O Industry Direct resistance: 'There's no longer a reason to talk' Building strategic alliances and solidarity: 'Our intention is to prod other people awake' S Using international law and creating new spaces of participation: 'There is no ar which authorises repression of a people for claiming its rights' Negotiation: 'The revolutionary struggle is the struggle of alternatives' Territory, self-determination and cosmovision: 'The Earth is our Mother' 232 Education, training and political participation: 'We have to investigate our own Understanding the other 248 Chapter 6: The Role of The Intermediaries 256 Chapter 7: Relationship Model and Visions of Development 269 Clientelism: 'The goose with the golden eggs' Collaboration: 'Corporate citizenship or business as usual' 274 Legitimization: The end of the 'Banana Republic' Visions of development: From 'No Time' to the 'Culture of Life' 286 PART THREE: GENERAL CONCLUSION OF THE THESIS AND ANNEXES 290 Chapter 8: Conclusions Conclusions on methodology: Towards increased participation and ownership Conclusions on the analysis: Towards the survival of indigenous peoples affecte the oil industry • Recommendations to the powerful Recommendations to the survivors Recommendations to the intermediaries 311 Directions for future research 313 Towards a 'Life in Harmony' 314 Bibliography 315 Annexes 344 Annex 1: Glossary Annex 2: Research documents 350 Annex 3: Fieldwork documents Annex 4: Maps of the research locations Annex 5: Fieldwork documentary and photographs 401